canyonh/nix-devenv/README.md

 A: They remain in your nix profile and stay accessible.
 You can migrate them to home-manager later.

 **Q: How do I add a new LSP server?**
-A: Edit `modules/packages.nix`, add the package, then run `home-manager switch --flake .#khuang@ubuntu-laptop`.
+A: Edit `modules/packages.nix`, add the package, then run `home-manager switch --flake .#khuang@ubuntu`.

 **Q: Do I need to run nix develop in every project?**
 A: For projects with `.envrc`, direnv auto-loads them.
 For others, yes, manually run `nix develop`.